hypnosdesign/wad/readme.md

+## Install Packages

+After cloning the project to your computer run the following command in your terminal to install all required node packages.

+    sudo npm install

+or if you prefer using Yarn

+    sudo yarn

+## Running App
+This build system can be run in two modes: development and production.
+Use development when you are developing your app.
+In this mode your JS will not be minified, CSS will contain sourcemaps to the original Stylus files.
+When you are ready to deploy you can start the app in production mode which will uglify your JS, and turn off sourcemaps for both JS and CSS.

+    gulp  (starts app in development mode)
+    gulp --production (starts app in production mode)

+________________________
 # Project Instructions

 To complete this project, follow the instructions below.
 If you get stuck, ask a question in the community.